-Resources Description Parent Welcome Letter (Spanish) Send this letter home to introduce families to computer science with CodeHop.
+Resources Description Parent Welcome Letter Introduce parents to computer science.
 Warm-Up Activities This warm-up activity slide deck provides 5-10 minute problems aligned with computer science skills to engage students at the start of class, allowing teachers to preview or review concepts with answer keys and discussion tips included in the Speaker Notes.
-Program Self-Assessment (Spanish) This is a student self-assessment tool designed to help K-6 learners reflect on their programming projects, evaluate their skills in algorithms, debugging, collaboration, and reflection, and set goals for improvement.
-Peer Review Resources (Spanish) This provides structured worksheets to facilitate student feedback during collaborative coding projects.
+Program Self-Assessment This is a student self-assessment tool designed to help K-6 learners reflect on their programming projects, evaluate their skills in algorithms, debugging, collaboration, and reflection, and set goals for improvement.
+Peer Review Resources This provides structured worksheets to facilitate student feedback during collaborative coding projects.
 It encourages reflection by guiding students to highlight successes, ask questions, and offer constructive feedback on their partner's work.
-Lesson Reflection & Computational Thinking (Spanish) This guides students in engaging with computational thinking concepts, preparing for discussions, reflecting on lessons, and applying their learning to real-world problem-solving.
+Lesson Reflection & Computational Thinking This guides students in engaging with computational thinking concepts, preparing for discussions, reflecting on lessons, and applying their learning to real-world problem-solving.
 Design-Your-Own-Lesson Scratch Templates Empower your students to explore and express their knowledge creatively with our versatile Scratch graphic organizer templates.
 Designed with adaptability and ease of use in mind, these interactive tools transform any subject into an engaging, hands-on learning experience.
-These resources and more are found on the Elementary Resources Page .
+All of those recourse as and mars are found on the Elementer's Decourses Dage